GitMAGI/llms-evaluation/Readme.md

 # Large Language Models Evaluation

-_Note: It seems to be not possible to mount a volume in windows specifying disk letter.
-So if you want to mount a volume with absolute path, you have to run the docker-compose command from the same disk you want to mount as volume_
+_Note: It seems to be not possible to mount a volume in windows specifying the disk letter.
+So if you want to mount a volume with an absolute path, you have to run the docker-compose command from the same disk you want to mount it as a volume_

 ## Test CUDA
 ```sh